Professor Martin Cowie is a consultant cardiologist at Royal Brompton Hospital, where he treats both private and NHS patients.

 - new drug therapies for heart failure

-- new devices for heart failure (such as vagus nerve stimulators)
+- new devices for heart failure

 - respiratory disease in patients with cardiac problems including sleep apnoea.